7 principles of a credit union

 7. Credit unions are socially responsible

 Concern for community is a credit union value.
-Support from loyal members has helped to build a strong foundation, inspiring Numerica to give back at least 5% of their earnings to causes that lend a helping hand, create leaders and celebrate the community.
+Support from loyal members has helped to build a strong foundation, inspiring Numerica to give back to causes that lend a helping hand, create leaders and celebrate the community.

 Stop by your favorite branch to feel the credit union difference.